plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ![Activate our WordPress plugin](/uploads/activate-our-wordpress-plugin.png)

 * "Plausible Analytics" entry will now show up in the "Settings" section in the left-hand side navigation of your WordPress dashboard.
 Click on it to explore the various options available
-* Select the options that you want and click on the "Save Changes" button
+* Select the options and features that you want to enable and click on the "Save Changes" button
-* If you have a cache plugin activated, do purge the cache just in case
+* If you have a caching plugin activated, do purge the cache just in case

 ![Plausible Analytics WordPress plugin settings](/uploads/plausible-analytics-wordpress-plugin-settings.png)